sim2realAI/sim2realAI.github.io/_posts/2019-02-28-Quantifying-Transferability.markdown

 ## Acknowledgements

-I want to thank Ankur Handa editing, and Michael Gienger for proofreading this post.
+I want to thank Ankur Handa for editing and Michael Gienger for proofreading this post.

 ## Credits